 Right from the start, you will need some roasted chicken.
 If you have a baked or rotisserie chicken, that would be ideal.
 A cup or two chopped into bite-size pieces is all you need.
 We always recommend making a pot of rice every week or two.
 It’s versatile and can be used for any meal, even breakfast.
 So, you should have on hand some rice.
 If you don’t, make a pot as the first thing you do to make this dish.
 You can also make a pot of cous cous.
 Many people think this is a grain, like rice.
 But actually, it’s a type of pasta.
 It is easy to cook and comes in lots of flavors.
 Either side dish will go well with curry.

 Another pantry item you should be sure to have on hand is hot chili oil or sauce.
-You will usually find this in the Asian foods aisle, with the Thai style items.
+You will usually find this in the Asian foods aisle, with Thai-style items.
 While you might not use this very often, it will keep for a long time and a little goes a long way.

-That brings us to the first step in making Chicken Spinach Curry, heating the pan or wok and then adding about one-and-a-half tablespoons of olive oil.
-Vegetable oil will also work.
-The flame should be on medium-low heat, so olive oil will work well.
+That brings us to the first step in making Chicken Spinach Curry, heating the pan or wok and then adding about one-and-a-half tablespoons of vegetable oil.
+We like soybean oil.
+The flame should be on medium-low heat.
 To the hot oil, add an equal amount of hot chili oil or sauce.
-When that’s hot, add in small handfuls the cleaned spinach and stir to coat in the oil.
+When that’s hot, add in small handfuls of the cleaned spinach and stir to coat in the oil.
 Keep stirring until the spinach is wilted.
 The greens will shrink a lot as they wilt.
-Then add the chicken, a teaspoon of salt, a teaspoon of curry powder and two tablespoons of milk.
+Then add the chicken, a teaspoon of salt, a teaspoon of curry powder, and two tablespoons of milk.
 Keep stirring the mixture until all the ingredients are well mixed.
 Keep an eye out for clumping.
 If you start to see the chicken or the spinach clumping, add a little more milk.
 Once everything is heated through, you’re done.

 Serve this immediately over the rice or cous cous.